Early Church History: Who Were the Two Major Groups that Professed Christ in the Second, Third, and Fourth Centuries?

 It seems clear that many in the 21st century do not realize that according to many claimed as early supporters of the Roman/Alexandrian churches, there were two groups, two types, of allegedly faithful Christians.

-Essentially, there were the real Christians that had ties to the apostles John and Philip in Asia Minor, and others associated with the Greco-Roman confederation that was mainly made up of the allegoristic churches that emerged in the second century in Alexandria, Jerusalem, and Rome.
+Essentially, there were the real Christians that had ties to the apostles John and Philip in Asia Minor and Peter in Antioch, and others associated with the Greco-Roman confederation that was mainly made up of the allegoristic churches that emerged in the second century in Alexandria, Jerusalem, and Rome.

 The understanding that there were two groups (though not both always considered to be faithful) was the position of several in the second and third centuries, including many considered to be saints by the Catholics of Rome as well as the Eastern Orthodox such as Justin Martyr, Irenaeus, Polycarp, Clement, Origen, and Serapion.